IBM/java-microprofile-metrics-on-kubernetes/README.md

 # Track usage metrics via the MicroProfile Metrics feature

-This code demonstrates the deployment of a Java based microservices application using MicroProfile on Kubernetes and uses [Prometheus](https://prometheus.io/) to scrape application metrics and use [Grafana](https://grafana.com/) platform for analytics and monitoring.
+This code demonstrates the deployment of a Java Open Liberty application using MicroProfile on Kubernetes.
+It uses [Prometheus](https://prometheus.io/) to scrape application metrics and [Grafana](https://grafana.com/) platform for analytics and monitoring.

 [MicroProfile](https://microprofile.io/) is a baseline platform definition that optimizes Enterprise Java for a microservices architecture and delivers application portability across multiple MicroProfile runtimes.
-Since Release of microprofile 1.2, metrics feature comes out of the box through the platform.
+Since the release of MicroProfile 1.2, the metrics feature comes out-of-the-box with the platform.

 The [sample application](https://github.com/IBM/sample.microservices.web-app) used is a web application for managing a conference and is based on a number of discrete microservices.
 The front end is written in Angular; the backing microservices are in Java.
 All run on Open Liberty, in Docker containers managed by Kubernetes.
 It's based on a [demo application](https://github.com/eclipse/microprofile-conference) from the MicroProfile platform team.